 I am currently working on a series of papers in which I pursue these, and other, questions in both a historical and contemporary context.
-One of these papers, entitled 'Projection, Indeterminacy and Moral Skepticism' will be published in Diego Machuca (ed.)
-Moral Skepticism: New Essays (Routledge), and can be downloaded here:
+One of these papers, entitled 'Projection, Indeterminacy and Moral Skepticism' was published in Diego Machuca (ed.)
+Moral Skepticism: New Essays (Routledge, 2018), and can be downloaded here:

 |File Size:||479 kb|

 Rethinking Responsibility Many discussions of moral responsibility are focused on cases where the prior agency of the persons held responsible can safely be presupposed.
 Yet some attributions of moral responsibility involve states of affairs where there is no obviously relevant prior exercise of agency on the part of the persons held responsible.
-Do such attributions of responsibility make sense, or are they based on a mistaken conception of moral responsibility that fails to respect the nature and value of personal autonomy?
-In recent years, I have been involved in a number of interdisciplinary collaborations on these issues involving philosophers, anthropologists and historians of moral and political thought.
+Do such attributions of responsibility make sense, or are they based on a mistaken conception of moral agency and responsibility that fails to respect the nature and value of personal autonomy?